Entertainment's Swiss Army Knife THIS... is Fard Muhammad

 You can find more of my credits and acting resumes in the links below.

-Background: CONAN Set Photo by Gary Cannon
+Background: Photo at CONAN set taken by Gary Cannon